berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 ## Forking a Github repository to create a PR

 Use the `Fork` button to fork the GitHub original repository.
 Here I use `afiskon/stm32-ssd1306` as an example repository.

+- If the proposed change is minor, edit the file directly on GitHub.
 Your repository forks the original, and you become the `forker`.

-Next, clone the forked repository to your local machine to make the required code changes.
+Let us assume that the proposed change is complicated and requires testing on your machine.
+Next, clone the forked repository to your local machine to make the necessary code changes.

         # Clone your fork to your local machine
         git clone https://github.com/berrak/stm32-ssd1306.git